check-face/checkface/docs/api.md

 POST json to this endpoint to register a latent for later use.
 It returns a guid which can be used later in guid parameters.

+Use content type `application/json`.

 ### Body

+The body should be a json object:

 ```json
 {